romeopeter/romeopeter/README.md

 Romeo here!
 I'm a fullstack software developer and technical writer.

-- 🌱 TypeScript and Unit Testing with Jest.
+- 🌱 Currently learning blockchain in public.
-- 💼 Currently open and seeking for remote job.
+- 💼 Open and seeking for remote job.

 <br>